Pottery handicrafts in Syria

 In Damascus, the production of brocade was historically associated with the royal courts and wealthy elites, who prized the fabric for its beauty and opulence.

-So, for those who value the timeless beauty of Syrian Handicraft, Syria is Waiting for you to come and join us on our trip.
+So, for those who value the timeless beauty of Syrian handicrafts, Syria is waiting for you to come and join us on our trip.

 Finally, the handicraft heritage of Syria is more than just a collection of beautiful objects; it is a living tradition that connects the past with the present.
 Each piece crafted by Syrian artisans carries with it the stories, skills, and soul of a culture that has endured through centuries of change and adversity